spintactics/Investing-Guide/README.md

   <br />

   This is the strategy that financial advisors and retirement funds in your 401k, IRA, and HSA are using.

-At a high-level, Asset Allocation is where you decide each asset (stocks, ETFs, cash, real estate, etc) will occupy a set percentage of your overall portfolio.
+  At a high-level, Asset Allocation is when you decide each asset (stocks, ETFs, cash, real estate, etc) will occupy a set percentage of your overall portfolio.
 When an asset rises or falls below the percentage you set, you will sell & buy until all assets are as close to your original designated percentages as possible.
 This is known as "rebalancing".
 A common used threshold to trigger rebalancing is 5%.
 This threshold is called "deviation percentage".

   * 50% stocks, 50% bonds is a common Asset Allocation used by financial advisors, for those with a long timeline
   * If you choose to let a financial advisor or mutual fund to manage it for you, they will charge you a percentage of the portfolio every year to manage it for you.
-Even if they lose you money, they will still collect the "management fee"
+Even if they lose you money, they will still collect the "management fee".
+Financial advisors commonly charge 1% per year.

   ```yaml
   <-- Asset Allocation Example